Life Cycle Costing

 Value added and net-costs in the process contributions tab

 For the production of the chair, for example, net costs are (5 + 10) € - 25 € = -10€; for 5 chairs required in the product system, the amount is -50 €.
-In the contributi0n tree, value added and life cycle costs are available as new section, in addition to LCIA categories and elementary flows.
+In the contribution tree, value added and life cycle costs are available as new section, in addition to LCIA categories and elementary flows.

 openLCA offers a detailed document on how to conduct LCC studies in openLCA free here.
 The database with the case study is available for download here